Analyzing XPeng (XPEV) and Its Competitors

 |2.33

-XPeng currently has a consensus price target of $52.12, indicating a potential upside of 52.27%.
-As a group, “Motor vehicles & car bodies” companies have a potential downside of 2.80%.
-Given XPeng’s stronger consensus rating and higher probable upside, research analysts plainly believe XPeng is more favorable than its competitors.
+XPeng currently has a consensus price target of $51.28, indicating a potential upside of 38.19%.
+As a group, “Motor vehicles & car bodies” companies have a potential downside of 2.62%.
+Given XPeng’s stronger consensus rating and higher possible upside, equities analysts clearly believe XPeng is more favorable than its competitors.

 Summary